 The Stories of "You Brought Your Own Light."

 Stories of transformation fascinate me, especially when they are women's stories.
-I love to photograph teenagers, trans women, women surviving illness or escaping violent marriages.
+I love to photograph teenagers, trans people, and women surviving illness or escaping violent marriages.
 It is not just the physical changes that draw me but how sometimes our internal, emotional lives change too.
-To take a persons image is political and is, in part, self portrait.
-I am representing women, exploring their narratives and interweaving them with my own.
-When I construct a story of femininity I inhabit it.
-When people walk around this exhibition they will weave their stories too and project onto the prints their own readings.
-This series of portraits took a year to make and focuses upon women born with the wrong biological from.
+To take a person's image is political and is, in part, a self-portrait.
+I am representing women and men, exploring their narratives and interweaving them with my own.
+When I construct a story of femininity I inhabit it, with masculinity I feel more like an observer.
+The people here all desire to grow.
 To become their authentic selves they begin a journey of transformation, they are a different stages and no narrative is linear or simple.

 Living in the deepest darkest depths within myself and keeping my secret hidden was all I could do most days of my adolescent and adult life.
 That became all consuming and soul destroying.
 I truly believed that I'd never find a way to escape from the prison cage of which I, and society, had created for myself.
 It wasn't until I stepped out of the darkness of the continual perpetuating circle of deceit, self-loathing self-hatred of my true inner self myself and deception to others and into the light of enlightenment and freedom that I finally found comfort and joy from being able to fully appreciate and celebrate the real me freely and openly.

 I attempted suicide before I transitioned, mainly due to my Dad not being able to accept me.
 Coming out of the darkness and into the light helped to save my life, I was then enabled to be my true self and no longer hide from my true form, I was also able to turn my negatives into positives so I could help others through their Journeys too.